ska-sa/katgpucbf/misc/xbgpu/README.md

 ## TODOs
 The X-Engine in its current form works as expected.
-The B-Engine and control and monitoring still needs to be implemented and there are some quality of life improvements that can be made.
+The B-Engine and control and monitoring still needs to be implemented and there are some quality-of-life improvements that can be made.
 The recommeded improvements are as
 follows:

 katxgpu is still in early development with more modules being added every few weeks.
 Attempts are made for each of these